 In 2019, Geraldine filed a putative class action lawsuit against the county.
 But a federal district court dismissed her case in 2020, saying the very act of forfeiture wipes out an owner’s property interest.
 Geraldine didn’t give up.
 Pacific Legal Foundation helped her appeal the case to the Eighth Circuit Court of Appeals in 2021 and—after that court affirmed dismissal—petitioned the U.S. Supreme Court to review the case.
 In January 2023, the Court agreed to hear Geraldine’s case.

-Geraldine is now 94 years old.
-She’s fighting to stop government from reaping windfalls at the expense of struggling property owners.
-Pacific Legal Foundation represents her free of charge with the assistance of Charles Watkins of Guin, Stokes & Evans, LLC and attorneys at Reinhardt Wendorf & Blanchfield and at Teske Katz, PLLP.
+Pacific Legal Foundation represented Geraldine free of charge with the assistance of Charles Watkins of Guin, Stokes & Evans, LLC, and attorneys at Reinhardt Wendorf & Blanchfield and at Teske Katz, PLLP.